SumoLogic/sumologic-documentation/README.md

 ## Contributing Content

-For details on contributions, see [CONTRIBUTING](https://github.com/SumoLogic/sumologic-documentation/blob/main/CONTRIBUTING.md) and the [GitHub Wiki](https://github.com/SumoLogic/sumologic-documentation/wiki).
+For details on contributions, see [Contributor Guidelines](/docs/contribution) and the [GitHub Wiki](https://github.com/SumoLogic/sumologic-documentation/wiki).

 We recommend forking the repo, creating all content changes in branches, and submitting pull requests.
 We will work with you to get this content reviewed, tested, and merged for publishing.